github-aapmor/PowerBI-Reports/Audit Analysis Report/README.md

 Understanding the distribution of user activities during weekdays versus weekends helps in resource allocation, ensuring appropriate staffing and resource availability during peak periods.
 It helps in understanding user behavior patterns, preferences, and requirements during different times, allowing for tailored service or product offerings.
+Overall, analyzing audit logs data with various attributes such as user agents, controllers, action logs, and actions serves as a critical tool for enhancing security, improving system performance, ensuring compliance, troubleshooting, and understanding user behavior within the system.